mrdzick/recommender-system-using-haversine/README.md

         ]
       }

-- `http://localhost:$PORT/recommender-sellers?latbuyer=$LATITUDE_BUYER&longbuyer=$LONGITUDE_BUYER`: Get all recommended sellers (waste bank) that sorted from closest to the most far distance from buyer.
+- `http://localhost:$PORT/recommender-sellers?latbuyer=$LATITUDE_BUYER&longbuyer=$LONGITUDE_BUYER&wasteId=$WASTE_ID`: Get all recommended sellers (waste bank) that sorted from closest to the most far distance from buyer.
 Fill `$LATITUDE_BUYER` with the value of buyer's latitude and fill `$LONGITUDE_BUYER` with the value of buyer's longitude.
+You can also get the only sellers which has specific waste by fill $WASTE_ID with id of selected waste.
+This $WASTE_ID is optional.
+If you omit $WASTE_ID, api will returning all sellers by default.

   Response: